STEllAR-GROUP/hpx/docs/sphinx/manual/building_hpx.rst

      Example CMake adding entry.

-  Alternatively, you could provide ``BOOST_LIBRARYDIR`` instead of ``BOOST_ROOT``; the difference is that ``BOOST_LIBRARYDIR`` should point to the subdirectory inside Boost root where all the compiled DLLs/LIBs are.
-I myself have used ``BOOST_LIBRARYDIR`` which pointed to the ``bin.v2`` subdirectory under the Boost rootdir.
-It is important to keep the meanings of these two variables separated from each other: ``BOOST_DIR`` points to the ROOT folder of the Boost library. ``BOOST_LIBRARYDIR`` points to the subdir inside the Boost root folder where the compiled binaries are.
+  Alternatively, users could provide ``BOOST_LIBRARYDIR`` instead of ``BOOST_ROOT``; the difference is that ``BOOST_LIBRARYDIR`` should point to the subdirectory inside Boost root where all the compiled DLLs/LIBs are.
+For example, ``BOOST_LIBRARYDIR`` may point to the ``bin.v2`` subdirectory under the Boost rootdir.
+  It is important to keep the meanings of these two variables separated from each other:
+ ``BOOST_DIR`` points to the ROOT folder of the Boost library. ``BOOST_LIBRARYDIR`` points to the subdir inside the Boost root folder where the compiled binaries are.

 * Click the 'Configure' button of CMake-GUI.
 You will be immediately presented with a small window where you can select the C++ compiler to be used within Visual